 Failing grades, truancy, acute behavior challenges, or drug and alcohol use can start early.
 That’s why intervention must start early too, if we want to divert and prevent the escalation into more serious and dangerous behavior.

-For many young people who identify as lesbian, gay, bisexual, transgender, queer, and/or questioning (LGBTQ), it can feel like no place is safe.
-LGBTQ young people experience significantly higher rates of bullying, harassment, intimidation, and abuse at school, home, and out in the world.
-Add to this poverty, homelessness, and/or involvement in the child welfare or juvenile justice systems – categories in which LGBTQ youth have a disproportionate representation – and it’s not a surprise to also find increased risk factors like depression, school drop-out, increased self-harm, and suicide attempts.
+For many young people who identify as Lesbian, Gay, Bisexual, Transgender, Queer/Questioning, Intersex, or Asexual (LGBTQIA+), it can feel like no place is safe.
+LGBTQIA+ young people experience significantly higher rates of bullying, harassment, intimidation, and abuse at school, home, and out in the world.
+Add to this poverty, homelessness, and/or involvement in the child welfare or juvenile justice systems – categories in which LGBTQIA+ youth have a disproportionate representation – and it’s not a surprise to also find increased risk factors like depression, school drop-out, increased self-harm, and suicide attempts.